Infomaniak/desktop-kDrive/infomaniak-build-tools/macos/Readme.md

 make
 ```

-If you have an AMD architecture, run `sudo make install` then continue
+If you have an AMD architecture, run `sudo make install` then continue.

-Configure ARM :
+The configuration for the ARM architecture goes as follows:

 ```bash
 cd ~/Projects/openssl.arm64